Emmotes/ic_spoilers/docs/stoki.md

 # Changes

-Stoki will be a reworked champion in the Simril event on 4 December 2024.
+Stoki will be a reworked champion in the Simril event on 11 December 2024 (expected a week after event start due to the Worst the Wait event augment).

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.